babarai45/ShopHub/docs/USER_GUIDE.md

-# ShopHub User Guide 👥
+# Order2Wear User Guide 👥

-## How to Use ShopHub as a Customer
+## How to Use Order2Wear as a Customer

-This guide explains how to use ShopHub to browse products, shop, and manage your orders.
+This guide explains how to use Order2Wear to browse products, shop, and manage your orders.

 ---